eliotbo/bevy_pen_tool/README.md

 # bevy_pen_tool
-A Bevy Engine plugin for making 2D paths and smooth animations with Bezier curves
+A Bevy Engine plugin for making 2D paths, smooth animations, meshes and roads with Bezier curves.

-TODO:
-- Mesh-making functionality for building 2D shapes and roads

 ## Controls